eghuro/crawlcheck/README.md

 ## Version

-1.0.1
+1.1.0

 ## Dependencies

-Crawlcheck's engine currently runs on Python 3.5 and uses SQLite3 as a database backend.
+Crawlcheck's engine currently runs on Python 3.5 and 3.6 and uses SQLite3 as a database backend.
 Crawlcheck uses a number of open source projects to work properly.
 Python dependencies are listed in [requirements.txt](https://github.com/eghuro/crawlcheck/blob/master/requirements.txt)